 • “X” in place of either number means there’s no data (so an “IPX” rating means dust protection wasn’t evaluated).

-• Scores of 3 to 6 means it will survive increasing amounts of rainfall for longer periods of time.
+• Scores of 3 to 6 indicate it will survive increasing amounts of rainfall for longer periods of time.

 • The gold standard is a score of 7 to 9, meaning the earbud can be submerged in varying depths of water without failing.